 Liquid chlorine or sodium-hypochlorite is a liquid solution sold in containers and stored in a dark, cool place.
 Liquid chlorine contains 10-15% available chlorine that loses its active concentration over time and requires stabilising while in the water, a process executed by trial and error.
 While using liquid chlorine, the pH levels in the water increase and need to be balanced using hydrochloric acid, which is the biggest disadvantage of this method.

 Chlorine tablets are hardened, dried and dissolvable tablets of chlorine.
 Using tablets is very simple and safe.
 The tablets can be fed into the skimmer (suction channel) of the pool or to a floating dispenser.
 Three disadvantages of chlorine tablets include the risk of children coming into contact with them, the lack of control of chlorine levels in the water and the speed of chlorine released into the pool.

 Chlorine generators are electrically operated devices that turn a small, measured concentration of salt in the water (via a controlled electrolysis process) into active chlorine to disinfect the pool water.
-Once the sanitation process is completed, the chlorine reverts back to dissolved salt and the cycle repeats itself.
+Once the sanitation process is completed, the chlorine reverts back to dissolved salt, and the cycle repeats itself.
 Unlike chlorine tablets that are purchased periodically, chlorinators require a single initial investment that will prove their savings when daily operating costs are reduced.
-However, it's important to know that the electrolysis cell that converts the salt into chlorine does have a limited life span (roughly 3 years), so the cell will require replacing, similarly to oil changes or other periodic maintenance to the car.
+However, it's important to know that the electrolysis cell that converts the salt into chlorine does have a limited life span (roughly 3 years), so the cell will require replacing, similar to oil changes or other periodic maintenance to the car.

-Using a chlorinator to sanitise your pool had a few advantages over the other methods:
+Using a chlorinator to sanitise your pool has a few advantages over the other methods:

 1. No need to handle hazardous solutions.